mhogomchungu/ecryptfs-simple/README.md

 1. Uses cmake as a build system.

-2. A bit of code clean up since it now compiles without warnings while using strict compile options.
+2. A bit of code clean up since it now compiles without warnings while using strict compiler options.

 3. Fix a bug that causes volumes config path to be at "~/.config/.ecryptfs-simple" instead of at "~/.config/ecryptfs-simple"